 A Side-Story as Good as the Main Game

-Had it not been for the inclusion of 1994’s Darius Gaiden, Darius Cozmic Collection Arcade might have felt a bit esoteric.
-But the single-screen title demonstrates Taito forgoes the allure of multiple CRT displays, extending the allure of a well-made horizontally-scrolling STG.
-Sure, the robo-fish and zone maps are still here, but now the ability to capture a mid-boss, effectively transforming it into an option, and using this power against your opponents.
-Gaiden is hard but rarely unfairly, and an imperative part of the franchise’s development, making its inclusion here essential.
+The inclusion of 1994’s Darius Gaiden endows the Darius Cozmic Collection Arcade with a bit more variety.
+The single-screen title forgoes the allure of multiple CRT displays, extending the allure of a well-made horizontally-scrolling STG.
+Sure, the robo-fish and zone maps are still here, but now there’s the ability to capture a mid-boss, effectively transforming it into an option, and using this power against your opponents.
+Gaiden is hard but rarely unfair, and an imperative part of the franchise’s development, making its inclusion here essential.

 Darius Cozmic Collection Arcade was played on